(list some species)

-Growth and flowering, yield, grain size and stickiness, quality, caffeine intake, disease resistance, and drought resilience are all traits that are carefully bred into the level coffee quality.
+Growth and flowering, yield, grain size and stickiness, quality, caffeine intake, disease resistance, and drought resilience are all carefully bred into the level of coffee quality.

-Crossing Arabica coffee species coffea with Robusta in order to improve Arabica’s disease resistance, robusta coffee leaf rust vitality, or Robusta’s quality.
+She was crossing the Arabica coffee species Coffea with Robusta to improve Arabica’s disease resistance, robusta coffee leaf rust vitality, or Robusta’s quality.

 Hybrid de Timor is a natural hybrid of Arabica and Robusta with 44 chromosomes resembling coffee arabica species.
 Catimor is a rust-resistant coffee bean hybrid between Caturra and Hibrido de Timor.